Priory Gatehouse or Abbey Gateway?

 Before the dissolution of the monasteries and other religious establishments, the gatehouse was the barrier between the secular and the religious residents in Great Malvern.
 Our gatehouse faces north-south – is that unusual?
 Note that the gatehouses at St Albans Abbey, Battle Abbey and Great Malvern all face north-south.
 Most medieval gatehouses have been demolished and the building materials reused.
 Here in Great Malvern we have a rare surviving example of a monastic gatehouse.

 After the dissolution most of Great Malvern’s monastic buildings were demolished.
-The most recent loss was the timber Guesten Hall, demolished in 1839.
+The most recent loss was the timber Guesten Hall, demolished about 1840.
 The Gatehouse by a miracle survived.

 SUMMARY – Great Malvern’s Priory Gatehouse is a rare survivor of the country’s built ecclesiastical heritage.
 It is of national importance to anyone researching monastic architecture and development.

 The medieval fabric of the gatehouse can be best seen under the gateway and in the east wall, shown below.
 The picture, a composite image, shows the east end of Gatehouse with its Ogee window and encaustic tiles.